Munchmuseet/collection-metadata-api/README.md

 # Introduction
 REST API for the Munch Museum.
-The API contains drawings and sketches by Edward Munch
+The API contains drawings and sketches by Edward Munch.

+The API is also documented with [Postman](https://documenter.getpostman.com/view/2789837/S1TYUbGW).

 # Overview
 Base URL for the API is https://munch.emuseum.com.